libmapper/mappersession/README.md

                    [--save PATH] [--description DESCRIPTION]

 optional arguments:
-  -h, --help            show the help message and exit --load PATH [PATH ...]
+-h, --help : Show the help message and exit
-                        Session JSON file(s) to load --stage, --no-stage   Set if missing devices and signals should be staged and reconnected as they appear during session load, default false --clear, --no-clear   Set if maps should be cleared during session load, default true --save PATH           Save session as JSON file --description DESCRIPTION
+--load PATH [PATH ...] : Session JSON file(s) to load --stage, --no-stage : Set if missing devices and signals should be staged and reconnected as they appear during session load, default false
+--clear, --no-clear : Set if maps should be cleared during session load, default true --save PATH : Save session as JSON file
-                        Description of session, used when saving
+--description DESCRIPTION : Description of session, used when saving

 Examples: